 Fundamentals courses assure that students read and write critically, possess basic mathematical skills, and are familiar with information technology and its place in contemporary society.
 In today's rapidly changing world, a university education must provide students with the tools to embark on a lifetime of learning.
 In addition, such skills are essential for a successful college experience.
 Therefore, with the exception of students who begin their written English program with ENGL 1302 (see below), the 12 required term hours in Fundamentals should ideally be completed within the first year.
-For more information regarding academic probation and suspension, the Policies and Procedures section of this catalog.
+More information regarding academic probation and suspension is in the Academic Records, General and Enrollments Standards section of this catalog.